 When fall comes around, it's likely time for another fertilization.
 Fall is also a great time to plant perennial bulbs for spring sprouting.
 In winter, it's crucial to protect your plants as much as possible from frost and freeze.
 This could mean using plant covers or transplanting them to a warmer place.
-In the spring, it's crucial to clean up the flower garden of any old and dead debris and add some fertilization which we will get more into later on.
+In the spring, it's crucial to clean up the flower garden of any old and dead debris and add some fertilization.

 Now that you are well on your way to growing a healthy flower garden, check out how you can get your lawn spring-ready in just seven tips!